 Mark Elliott sued City Center Veer Towers Development, LLC (Veer), and LVT Owner, LLC (LVT), alleging negligence for injuries caused by chemical fumes that entered his apartment from resurfacing work done on the rooftop pool deck.
-After many months of litigation, the district court granted Veer's and LVT's motions for summary judgment, finding that Veer owed no duty to Elliott, his claims against LVT were barred by the statute of limitations, and Elliott could not prove causation.
+After many months of litigation, the district court granted Veer's and LVT's motions for summary judgment, finding that Veer owed no duty to Elliott, his claims against LVT were barred by the statute of limitations, and Elliott could not prove causation.1

-Elliott now appeals, arguing that the district court: (1) erred in granting the motions for summary judgment, (2) erred in failing to grant his new counsel's oral request for continuance of the motion for summary
+Elliott now appeals, arguing that the district court: (1) erred in granting the motions for summary judgment, (2) erred in failing to grant his new counsel's oral request for continuance of the motion for summary judgment, (3) failed to evaluate his requests for accommodations in violation of the American Disabilities Act (ADA), and (4) erred in allowing his counsel to withdraw.
+We disagree.

-We do not recount the facts except as necessary to our disposition.
+1We do not recount the facts except as necessary to our disposition.
+1×-9908